"Failure is the opportunity to begin again more intelligently" - Henry Ford

 Too near the normal BMI line

-It is probably a common unknown "issue" from many fitness trainers, dietitians and even doctors to try to preset people's "ideal weight" near by "the normal BMI line" (see attached graphic; X-axis presents weight in kilograms and Y-axis represents time in years).
+It is probably a common unknown "issue" from many fitness trainers, dieticians and even doctors to try to preset people's "ideal weight" near by "the normal BMI line" (see attached graphic; X-axis presents weight in kilograms and Y-axis represents time in years).
 This is a bit "risky".
 First, because we are not giving enough time to really "preset the ideal weight"... read more; and second because we will be so close to the "overweight BMI line" that is really easy to go back on weight again in a really short period of time.
-The unique method Virtual Personal Trainer uses is to preset people's ideal weight within what we call the "SAFE LINE" and most important to keep it over a long period of time (see graphic).
+The uniqueness of our online training method is to preset people's ideal weight within what we call the "SAFE LINE" and most important to keep it over a long period of time (see graphic).
 By doing so any potential temporary weight gain for example because of any family event, holiday, business trip, sickness, injury or any other temporary extra caloric situation it will never translate into an overweight body since we are keeping our body weight by definition within a SAFE LINE.
 Furthermore, working within the SAFE LINE will also prevent you from suffering any potential future underweight episode.
-This is what make Virtual Personal Trainer unique since no method has been reported like this before.
-Read more
+This is what make Virtual Personal Trainer unique since no method has been reported like this before. [+INFO]

 3. Lipostat short-term calibration